 Do you know the process of delivering electricity to every corner of a house or building?
 The basic principle behind the distribution of electricity is very fascinating and easy to understand.
-The main process starts with the installation of distribution boards, electric panels, and circuit breakers.
+The main process starts with the installation of distribution boards, installing or replacing electrical panels, and circuit breakers.
 The main supply to house or building is through an electric cable coming from the nearby pole which is connected to the distribution line and grid.

 The Distribution Boards

 Almost all of the distribution boards are versatile and are in the form of empty enclosures when you purchase it.
 One of the most attractive features of the distribution board is that you can have it for each part of the house or building separately.
 Each part of the distribution board is then connected through a disconnector switch.
 However, the technical aspects and structural feasibility of the distribution board are varying country to country.

 The following are some different types of distribution boards based on technical aspects and use.